Compdog-inc/tic-tac-toe/README.md

 ### Running example
+This example shows how you can use the Plugin API to make bots.

 1. Follow the steps in [Initial setup](#initial-setup)
 2. Delete `Class1.cs` and replace it with [Bot.cs].
 ![Bot.cs in project files]
-4. Build the project (`Ctrl+B`) and copy the compiled .dll file to `/bots/` directory in tictactoe.
+4. Build the project (`Ctrl+B`) and copy the compiled .dll file to `/plugins/` directory in tictactoe.
-5. Run `bot list` command.
+5. Run `plugin list` command.
 You should see `Compdog.TicTacToe.Bots.ExampleBot.Bot v1.0.0.0` in the list.
-6. Run `bot run examplebot`.
+6. Run `plugin run examplebot`.
 You should see:
 ```
-Starting assemblyname...
 This is an example.
-assemblyname ended with result True.
 ```
-(with `assemblyname` replaced with your project name)
-5. Now you can create your own bot!
+5. Now you can create your own plugin!
 Don't forget to look at [base library](#base-library)

 ## Tic Tac Toe client arguments
-- `(/-)d` - Allows duplicate bots
+- `(/-)d` - Allows duplicate plugins
-- `(/-)h` - Disables hot reloading of bots
+- `(/-)h` - Disables hot reloading of plugins
 - `(/-)c` - If set, clears the console on hot reload
 - `(/-)s [int]` - Sets the seed of `Compdog.TicTacToe.Game.Random`